Candidates

 AdaDelta addresses AdaGrad's diminishing learning rate issue by preventing aggressively decreasing learning rates.
 Instead of accumulating past squared gradients, AdaDelta adjusts the learning rate based on recent gradients, ensuring more consistent updates.
 This approach is akin to a ship's captain using recent weather reports to make navigational decisions, rather than relying solely on historical data.

 AdaDelta uses a fixed-size window of past squared gradients for parameter updates, enhancing its robustness and adaptability over time.
-By using two state variables for leaky averages of gradients and parameter changes, AdaDelta ensures a smoother and more effective optimization process.
+By using two state variables to track leaky averages of gradients and parameter changes, AdaDelta ensures smoother, more effective optimization.

 Adam (Adaptive Moment Estimation)